 The National Conference offers sessions in a variety of formats to enhance your educational experience.
-Note the detailed descriptions for formats below.
-Every session (except workshops and courses) is open to all who have paid the general registration fee.
+Descriptions of formats are listed below.
+Educational sessions are open to all registered attendees (excludes family and exhibits only registrants).

 - (A) Audience Response Sessions: utilize technology to convey an in-depth review or update on a clinical topic.

 - (C) Courses: half, full or multi-day sessions that focus on a specific clinical skill or topic.
 These sessions may require pre-registration and an additional fee.

 - (F) Focused Topics: short sessions with a limited focus meant to provide clinical updates in a narrow area.

 - (I) Interactive Group Forums: small-group discussion-based sessions meant to foster conversations amongst attendees.

 - (P) Plenary Sessions: occur on the mainstage, imparting critical, cutting edge information with broad implications.

 - (D) Point-Counterpoint Sessions: offer attendees a chance to learn the evidence from both sides of the hottest controversies in pediatrics.

 - (S) Seminars: didactic lectures intended to convey an in-depth review or update with an emphasis on practical information for the general pediatrician.